non/pairing/README.md

 ### Background

 I've always enjoyed pair programming.
-It's not for everyone but it definitely helps keep me honest about the code I'm writing, and ofte makes me vastly more productive than I would be on my own.
+It's not for everyone but it definitely helps keep me honest about the code I'm writing, and often makes me vastly more productive than I would be on my own.
 Unfortunately, it can be hard to pair program when your collaborators live in another city (or country).

-This project provides a script called [pair](pair) that makes it really easy to use `tmux` to share virtual terminals with one (or more) collaborators.
+This project provides a script called [pair](pair) that makes it really easy to use [Tmux](http://tmux.sourceforge.net/) to share virtual terminals with one (or more) collaborators.
 My experience is that sharing a tmux session works much better than trying to do other kinds of screensharing (Hangouts, VNC, etc), and makes it easier for "either side" to pick up a shared session later to continue hacking.
+Using this script plus a phone call, Skype, Hangouts, etc. provides me with a really good pairing experience.

-In order to use this, you should have a machine that all participants can connect to via [SSH](http://www.openssh.com/) (or some other mechanism).
+In order to use this script, you will need a machine that all participants can connect to via [SSH](http://www.openssh.com/) (or some other mechanism).
+It could be a VPS or one of the participants' computers.
 All participants must have shell access, and the ability to run `tmux`.

 ### Usage

 There are three basic usages:

- * `pair ls` See what (if any) pairs are available to join.
+ * `pair ls` See which pairs are available to join.
- * `pair start joe` Start a pair named "joe".
+ * `pair start joe` Start a pair named *joe*.
- * `pair join joe` Join an existing pair named "joe".
+ * `pair join joe` Join an existing pair named *joe*.

 Tmux will use the smallest dimensions that support all users' terminals, so it's a good idea to try to agree on general font/window